dsp2003/clef/README.md

 Copy the following directories into "starbound/giraffe_storage/mods/" directory:

-+ "CLeF - Common", contains the core mod files common for all game versions
++ "CLeF - Common", contains the core mod files common for all supported game versions

 + "CLeF - Extra", contains additional core mod files incompatible/overlapping functionality with third-parties.
 Consult the "Gameplay changes" section for details

-+ "CLeF - 668-2 UG Stable", if you have Stable release between 666-2 UG and 668-2 UG

-+ "CLeF - 679-4 SG Stable", if you have Stable release 679-4 SG from May 1 and up

 + "CLeF - Cheats", if you hate the restrictions which were imposed on us by Chucklefish and want to loot everything in the scripted worlds ;)